Upgrade SDI to Geonetwork 3.2

 NB : both marshalling (geoapi) and metadata validation (geonetwork webservice side) were disabled in order to deal with metadata files found in tuna atlas VRE's geonetwork.

-#11 Updated by Emmanuel Blondel over 1 year ago
+#11 Updated by Emmanuel Blondel almost 2 years ago

 Thanks Fabio.
 For your GN tests you can use the geonetwork metadata, but please provide us a empty GN3 instance as we will have anyway to run our workflow to see that publication is running well with Geonetwork 3, and then republish everything with our latest workflow changes.
 Thank you

-#13 Updated by Fabio Sinibaldi over 1 year ago
+#13 Updated by Fabio Sinibaldi almost 2 years ago

 yes.
 I'm confident that GN 3 for tuna atlas will be ready to be used by the end of the week, probably before.
 I'm creating the ticket for a new machine right now.
 Once the service will be ready and configured in our Information System, the previous existing one will be dismissed.

-#17 Updated by Emmanuel Blondel over 1 year ago
+#17 Updated by Emmanuel Blondel almost 2 years ago

 FAO FI recently funded upgrade of geonetwork-manager to support GN3 REST API with backward compatibility for the other versions (2.6.x and 2.10x series).
 It was done by our external FAO partner Geosolutions IT (who developed the the geonetwork manager library used in your gCube wappers).
 The Java API was successfully tested with FAO GEMS tool which relies on geonetwork-manager.
 A maven release has been done (so you can access it).